 Xavier’s recent three-game losing streak and its slide out of the polls mean zilch to Gonzaga men’s basketball coach Mark Few.

-“They’re undefeated when they have their whole team intact,” Few said of the Musketeers (9-3), who entertain Gonzaga (10-2) Saturday night at a sold-out Cintas Center in Cincinnati.
-“They were probably heading toward the Top 5 if that thing wouldn’t have happened.”
+“They’re undefeated when they have their whole team intact,” Few said of the Musketeers (9-3), who entertain Gonzaga (10-2) tonight at a sold-out Cintas Center in Cincinnati.
+“They were probably heading toward the top five if that thing wouldn’t have happened.”

 “I think you can throw the Hawaii tournament out the window,” Few said.